Where to Donate in Toronto: Give Your Clutter a Second Life

 Even organizers have trouble parting with books — they hold memories and meaning.
 But donating them the right way keeps them in circulation and out of landfill.

-Donate Differently – A Toronto-based pickup service that resells gently used books and donates a portion of the proceeds to CAMH’s mental-health programs.
-It’s a social-enterprise model, so you’re helping both readers and a good cause.
+Donate Differently is a Toronto-based pickup service that resells gently used books and donates a portion of the proceeds to CAMH's mental health programs.
+It's a social enterprise model, so you're helping both readers and a good cause.

-Second Life Book – A family-run business that rescues unwanted books from landfills.
-They donate and resell titles, supporting community literacy programs and schools.
-Over the past five years, they’ve donated more than 300,000 books.
+Second Life Books is a family-run business that rescues unwanted books from landfills.
+Second Life Books donates and resells titles, supporting community literacy programs and schools.
+Over the past five years, the organization has donated more than 300,000 books.

 Consignment & Resale: Declutter and Earn